MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>9.
 NexArisDS’s Absolute Rights</strong></summary>

-### **Scope**
+### Scope
-NexArisDS reserves the **absolute right** to take appropriate action on any public or custom-made products and services provided by us if we believe they:
+NexArisDS reserves the right to take action against misuse of any service or product, including:
-- Were misused or used in violation of our Terms of Service.
-- Contribute to illegal, unethical, or harmful activities.

-### **Actions We May Take**
 - Revocation of product licenses.
-- Suspension or termination of associated accounts.
+- Suspension or termination of accounts.
-- Legal action, if necessary, to prevent further misuse.
+- Legal action for unethical or illegal activities.

-These actions are **final** and exercised at our sole discretion.
+These decisions are final and made at NexArisDS’s sole discretion.

 </details>